Signature Series Pre-Wired 4-way Telecaster harness kit - Right Handed

 I have also compiled an article answering some commonly asked questions, which might help you too!
 You can read that article HERE

-Fitting a 4 way telecaster harness is a little different to a conventional 3 way harness, in that the neck pickup cover requires an additional ground wire adding which allows for the series position.
-I have written a guide to do this HERE.
+Fitting a 4 way telecaster harness is a little different to a conventional 3 way harness, in that the neck pickup could need modifying depending on how it has been made by the pickup manufacturer.
+If it is a standard, two wire pickip, it requires an additional ground wire adding which allows for the series position and the small ‘jumper’ wire snipping/removing.
+I have written a guide to do this HERE but if you are at all unsure about doing this, I would recommend supporting your local trusted Tech to carry out the modification for you.
 This is also shown on the wiring diagram to follow, but please keep this in mind, correct grounding is essential for this schematic to work as it should.

 If you're fitting this harness to perhaps a copy, standard import or Japanese built Telecaster guitar for example which often have metric sized shaft pots originally, you may need to widen the holes in your control plate etc to accommodate the slighty larger imperial US made quality pots we use.
 If you are fitting this harness to a USA built Telecaster, there is a good chance it already has imperial, US spec components meaning this will be a direct fit.
 CTS 'TVT' pots I use in this harness have a shaft diameter of 9.5mm.